d-naumov/Project3/README.md

 - MainMenu class where the general logic of the program takes place.
  Where communication between classes takes place
 - The Main class performs the interaction of the console with the user of the game.
-- Class Buratino is an object representing a character with certain characteristics
+- Class Buratino is an object, representing a character with certain characteristics
 - Class Enemies, which is an object representing an enemy in our game.
 - Item class, which is a description of an item or commodity in the context of the game.
 - Shop class, which implements the functionality of the store in the game.
-  In the project we implemented a set of test cases (unit-tests) for classes MainMenuTest and ShopTest, which more accurately determines the work of individual methods and functions in the program.
+  In the project we implemented a set of test cases (unit-tests) for classes MainMenuTest and ShopTest, which determines the work of individual methods and functions in the program more accurately.

 ## Getting Started